erickcezar/mailerlite-operator/README.md

 - To change the operator namespace, we can change it on `config/default/kustomization.yaml`
 - To change anything on operator deployment, we can change it on `config/manager/manager.yaml`
 - `emailsenderconfig` and `email` can be created in any namespace
-- The secret must be created on the same namespace than `emailsenderconfig`
+- The secret must be created on the same namespace as `emailsenderconfig`

 ### Prerequisites
 - go version v1.22.0+